unimorph/syc/README.md

 # syc

-29,553 lexemes in Classical Syriac and their inflectional forms annotated according to Sylak-Glassman (2016)
+31,972 lexemes in Classical Syriac and their inflectional forms annotated according to Sylak-Glassman (2016)

-## Version Control

-+ syc_2021: dataset for UniMorph shared task 2021
-+ syc: dataset for UniMorph shared task 2019

 ## License